 7 Things To Do In Exeter

 Considering I’ve been studying abroad and living in Exeter for the past 5 months, I think it’s only natural that I write a post about what you absolutely must do when visiting!
-Here are 7 things you absolutely should do on your trip to Exeter!
+Here are 7 things you absolutely should do on your trip to Exeter, besides eating of course!

 Exeter is one of the largest cities in the Southwest of England, located in Devon county and it has stolen my heart.
 Weather wise since it’s located in the South it’s quite warmer than most of England.
 Exeter is a combination of some old original buildings, and modern buildings – largely in part to the bombings from the World Wars.
 The original buildings and ruins that have remained are protected now since they’re all that’s left.